Have you ever thought about letting your users re-design your website to improve your conversion rate?

 - Hooks to why a user converted

-After gaining feedback from each poll this can be analysed and integrated to form A/B testing strategies and future changes to the user experience as part of a testing roadmap.
+After gaining feedback from a poll this, again, can be analysed and integrated alongside surveys responses to form A/B testing strategies and future changes to the user experience as part of a testing roadmap.

 Qualitative feedback is invaluable to businesses in many ways: